Sergio225/Jsp-WebApp/README.md

-# JspWebApp
+# Course Java Servlets and JSP - Build Java EE(JEE) app

 Definition of the App:

-  Objective: Create a simply app of "Task manager" and simulate a pro project
+  Objective: Create a simply app to learn the principles of the course

-  Programming Techs: Java, Javascript, JQuery, JSP,
+  Programming Techs: Java, JQuery, JSP, JSTL, JSPF

-  Utils: Spring Framework
+  Utils: Maven

-  Continuous Integration: Jenkins

-  Quality Code: SonarQube

   Methodologies: GitFlow, Agile